spencerdispenced/Snake/README.md

 # Snake

 Snake game using python and pygame.
 Move the snake and collect the food to get a high score.
-Focus on keeping code organized with classes and adhering (mostly) to PEP8 standards.Images showing game running are in Screenshots folder.
+Focus on keeping code organized with classes and adhering (mostly) to PEP8 standards.
+Images showing game running are in Screenshots folder.
 Includes many features such as:
 - Multi colored background
 - Multi colored snake